sys-bio/Libstructural/docs/libstruct_examples.rst

 .. end

+To see the internal test suites results and the types of the tests, run:

 .. code:: python

-  print(ls.validateStructuralMatrices()) # Prints out if the model is passed some internal structural validation tests.
+  print(ls.validateStructuralMatrices()) # Prints out if the model passed some internal structural validation tests.

   # see what tests were run, call ls.getTestDetails()
   tests = ls.getTestDetails()
   print(tests)

 .. end

 .. code-block:: none

+  Out[1]:
   ('Pass', 'Pass', 'Pass', 'Pass', 'Pass', 'Pass') Testing Validity of Conservation Laws.